syncfusion-content/javascript-docs/js/PivotClient/How-To.md

 {% endhighlight %}

-### Before Service Invoke
+### Invoking event in client-side before service invoke
-The [`beforeServiceInvoke`](../api/ejpivotclient#events:beforeserviceinvoke) event is triggered before any AJAX request is passed from client-side to service methods.
+The [`beforeServiceInvoke`](../api/ejpivotclient#events:beforeserviceinvoke) event is triggered before any AJAX request is passed from the client-side to service methods.

 {% highlight html %}